 One of the big advantages of Jenkins is just how simple it is to set up.
 We’ll take you through the install and get you started with your own dedicated install to practice on.

 Another strength of Jenkins is the massive range of additional plugins that are available.
 Plugins that can help automate all manner of QA and test processes.
 We’ll take you through the most useful ones.

 If you’re automating your tests with Selenium then we’ll show you how to plug Selenium into your Jenkins setup.
 Whilst we don’t go into detail on testing with Selenium we’ll guide you through the complexity of this setup.

-Another key aspect to running automated tests from Jenkins is the ability to run API tests.
-In this module we’ll look at linking SoapUI so that API tests can be initiated and results captured in Jenkins.
+Another key aspect of running automated tests from Jenkins is the ability to run API tests.
+In this module, we’ll look at linking SoapUI so that API tests can be initiated and results captured in Jenkins.

 Jenkins has strong support for the most popular Unit Test frameworks.
-There’s even plugins that will create graphical dashboard reports directly from unit test results.
+There are even plugins that will create graphical dashboard reports directly from unit test results.
 We show you how to set all of this up for maximum visibility of your test status.

 Whilst different plugins will provide useful builtin dashboards and reporting capabilities we show you how to integrate with common test management tools for combined manual and automated test result reporting.

 If you’d like us to send you a full course brochure please complete the form below and we’ll send one over in the next 24 hours.

 No. You don’t have to be a test automation engineer to derive significant benefits from Jenkins.
 Just a little understanding of Jenkins can go a long way towards saving countless hours on application install, configuration management, database test data setup and much much more.